haircut/macblog/content/posts/2018-02-04-express-setup-location-services-time-zone-and-high-sierra.md

 description = "Explaining the correct combination of Setup Assistant screens to skip for an optimal user experience."
 [extra]
 author = "Matthew Warren"
+changelog = [
+    { date = 2022-07-06, note = "Added note about Express Setup settings being associated to an Apple ID beginning in macOS Monterey." }
+]
 +++

 I recently ran into a snag with our Device Enrollment Program (DEP) workflow.
 Users were not being prompted to enable Location Services to automatically set the time zone, nor was the explicit Time Zone selection screen displayed during Setup Assistant.

 The result was that devices wound up configured with the default Cupertino, CA location, and a Pacific time zone.
 We're on the East coast – so we'd have to script a change of settings, or worse, have the user manually modify them.

 As it turns out, this is an effect of the new "Express Setup" option in macOS High Sierra.

 <!-- more -->

 ## Skipping Setup Assistant screens

+{% aside() %}
+**Update for macOS Monterey**

+As of macOS Monterey, *Express Setup* will only display if the user is logged in to an Apple ID and has previously configured Siri, Location Services, and App Analytics settings while signed in to that Apple ID.
+{% end %}

 When first booted, if a Mac has network connectivity it contacts Apple to see if it should receive an enrollment configuration from an MDM solution.

 In most MDMs you can configure devices to skip any of a handful of Setup Assistant screens.
 In Jamf Pro, the configuration looks like this:

 {{ figure(src="/img/dep-express-setup/prestage-skip-bad.png") }}

 If a screen is skipped, the default options for settings on the screen are configured.
 In the case of Location Services, the default option is to **disable** Location Services.

 In macOS 10.13.3 and below, running `sudo /usr/libexec/mdmclient dep nag` will output the device's "activation record."

 ```
 Activation record: {